 Without getting too technical (who are we kidding, we love to get technical) when a pan base is forged, several discs of metal are stamped together, enclosing one layer within at least two other layers of material, this is known as encapsulated.
 For example, a layer of aluminium between two layers of stainless steel would be an encapsulated base.
 However, manufacturers looking to cut corners may make a base with a smaller disc of the more expensive material, thus claiming to have an encapsulated base but actually giving you a pan base with huge gaps inside.
 These gaps affect heat conductivity.
 A truly quality base will be fully encapsulated, leaving no gaps when the pan base is forged, as shown in our photo.
 We have cut one of our pan bases in half and one of our leading competitors.
 Full encapsulation will give you even heating, no cold spots and a much higher quality pan.

 No PFOA, no lead, no cadmium.
 PFOA has been found to be carcinogenic to animals and the elimination of this chemical in PTFE coatings (non stick) makes for a more environmentally friendly and safer pan.
 Lead and Cadmium are heavy metals that can seriously affect your health.
-Ultimately when looking for a an environmentally friendly pan, these callouts are a must but also in purchasing something quality and long lasting, you are investing in something that will not need replacing for a very long time, reducing the amount of pans that are needed to be made.
+Ultimately when looking for a an environmentally friendly pan, these callouts are a must but also in purchasing something quality and long lasting, you are investing in something that will not need replacing for a very long time, reducing the amount of frying pans and saucepans that are needed to be made.